PrecieuxMudibu/Precious_Vote/README.md

 cd Precious_Vote
 ```

-Once on the root of the project, type this command to install dependacies :
+Once on the root of the project, type this command to install dependencies :

 ```bash
 npm install